aman3197/EntryManagementSoftware/README.md

 # Images of UI:

-1.Start Screen of the Application where Visitor can check in.
+1. Start Screen of the Application where Visitor can check in.

 ![image1](https://github.com/aman3197/Innovaccer-EntryManagementSoftware/blob/master/Images/image1.png)

-2.Check-Out screen where visitor can Check-out.
+2. Check-Out screen where visitor can Check-out.

 ![image2](https://github.com/aman3197/Innovaccer-EntryManagementSoftware/blob/master/Images/image2.png)

-3.In this format 	Information is store in Database.
+3. In this format 	Information is store in Database.

 ![image13](https://github.com/aman3197/Innovaccer-EntryManagementSoftware/blob/master/Images/image13.png)

-4.Email recieved by the visitor when meeting is over
+4. Email recieved by the visitor when meeting is over

 ![image14](https://github.com/aman3197/Innovaccer-EntryManagementSoftware/blob/master/Images/image14.jpg)